Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

-At the beginning of 2021, the number of social media users was 4.20 billion.
+In October 2023, the number of social media users was 4.95 billion.
 These statistics show that manually tracking all social mentions is close to impossible.
 Not to mention all the time and effort that would go to waste doing that.

 That’s why media monitoring and social listening tools are the best options out there to do the dreadful task for you.
 These tools can save you a lot of time and money.

 Just imagine how long would it take for you to find and go through every mention out there about your brand.
 Not worth it, right?

 By knowing what people are saying about your brand online, you can start making informed decisions about the brand’s future.